qiujian16/k8s-enhancements/keps/sig-multicluster/cluster-inventory/README.md

 #### Beta

+- Gather feedback from users during the Alpha stage to identify any issues, limitations, or areas for improvement.
+Address this feedback by making the necessary changes to the API and iterating on its design and functionality.
+- The API should support the addition of scheduling features, such as:
+  - Load balancing: Distribute workloads evenly across clusters based on their current load and capacity.
+  - Affinity and anti-affinity rules: Allow users to define rules for placing workloads on specific clusters or ensuring that certain workloads are not placed on the same cluster.
+  - Priority-based scheduling: Enable users to assign priorities to workloads, ensuring that higher-priority workloads are scheduled before lower-priority ones.
+  - Resource-based scheduling: Schedule workloads based on the availability of specific resources, such as CPU, memory, or storage, in each cluster.
-- At least two providers and one consumers using cluster inventory API
+- At least two providers and one consumers using cluster inventory API.

 #### GA

 - N examples of real-world usage
 - N installs
 - More rigorous forms of testing—e.g., downgrade tests and scalability tests
 - Allowing time for feedback
+- Stability: The API should demonstrate stability in terms of its reliability.
+- Functionality: The API should provide the necessary functionality for multicluster scheduling, including the ability to distribute workloads across clusters, manage cluster memberships, and monitor cluster health and capacity.
+This should be validated through a series of functional tests and real-world use cases.
+- Integration: Ensure that the API can be easily integrated with popular workload distribution tools, such as GitOps and Work API.
+This may involve developing plugins or extensions for these tools or providing clear guidelines on how to integrate them with the unified API.
+- Performance and Scalability: Conduct performance and scalability tests to ensure that the API can handle a large number of clusters and workloads without degrading its performance.
+This may involve stress testing the API with a high volume of requests or simulating large-scale deployments.

 **Note:** Generally we also wait at least two releases between beta and GA/stable, because there's no opportunity for user feedback, or even bug reports, in back-to-back releases.

 ### Upgrade / Downgrade Strategy